coriolinus/num-runtime-fmt/README.md

 [![Build and Test Status](https://github.com/coriolinus/num-runtime-fmt/workflows/Build%20and%20Test/badge.svg?branch=main)](https://github.com/coriolinus/num-runtime-fmt/actions?query=branch%3Amain+workflow%3A%22Build+and+Test%22)

-> **Note**: This crate is currently under development.
-This document currently
-> serves more as a development guideline than as an accurate description of
-> capabilities.

 ## Why another numeric formatting crate?

 This crate implements numeric formatting with a combination of properties not